VeloxDB/VeloxDB/Doc/guide/getting_started.md

 Congartulations!
 You have just written your first VeloxDB app.

 ## Database Model and APIs
 Lets take another look at the application we just created.
 The first step required is to define the data model, represented by a set of .NET classes.
 VeloxDB is an object database, meaning that the model defined using these classes is the exact model stored in the database.
 Unlike typical ORM frameworks that need to map object models to relational schemas, VeloxDB performs no such transformation, what you see is what you get.
 VeloxDB, however, does not store .NET objects internally, it uses an internal data representation which is optimized for other operations a database needs to perform (such as transaction isolation, replication and persistence).
-Detailed information on how to define database models is provided in TODO.
+Detailed information on how to define database models is provided in chapter [Data Model](data_model.md).

-After the data model is defined, VeloxDB requires that the data is manipulated using .NET code (in the future, there will be a possibility to perform read-only operations using SQL).
+After the data model is defined, VeloxDB requires that the data is manipulated using .NET code (in the future, there will be a possibility to perform read operations using SQL Select statement).
 This is done in the form of database APIs, a set of publicly exposed APIs that clients can consume.
 A single database API represents a set of logically grouped operations that transactionally manipulate the data.

 >[!NOTE]
 >Logical grouping of database operations into database APIs is just a recommendation.
 The way you group your operations is completely up to you.
 You can store all operations in a single API or split them in as many APIs as needed.
 The APIs themselves can reside in a single .NET assembly or multiple assemblies.
 There are no specific limitations imposed by the database itself.

 >[!NOTE]
->Term Database API should not be confused with the term Web API.
+>Term Database API should not be confused with the term Web API (or REST API).
 Database APIs you define in VeloxDB are not based on the same technology (do not use HTTP) and use an internal protocol.

 The way you define an API is by creating a .NET class that is decorated with the DbAPIAttribute.
 Operations inside the API class are represented by the class methods decorated with the DbAPIOperationAttribute.
 Each database operation has to have a first parameter of type ObjectModel.
 The remaining parameters represent input values for the operation (provided by the client).
 The operations may not contain out/ref parameters and can only return a single result as a return value of the method.
 The actual model classes may not be used as parameters of the operations.
 This would introduce tight coupling between public APIs and internal data representation so VeloxDB strictly forbids it.
-If you want to transfer entire entities from the client to the server (or vice versa), define separate classes from the ones defined in the data model.
+If you want to transfer entire entities from the client to the server (or vice versa), you should define separate classes from the ones defined in the data model.
 These classes are usually called DTOs (Data Transfer Objects) since their sole purpose is to transfer data between the client and the server.
 Tools that automatically map DTOs to model classes and vice versa are available out of the box as part of the VeloxDB to reduce the amount of boiler plate code.
-Auto-mapping capabilities were briefly demonstrated in the sample application and are covered in mode details in TODO.
+Auto-mapping capabilities were briefly demonstrated in the sample application and are covered in mode details in chapter [Database APIs](database_apis.md##automapper).

 Each operation can either be a Read operation or a ReadWrite operation (ReadWrite is the default).
 GetBlog operation in the sample application is an example of a read operation.
 Read operations, as the name implies, are limited to only reading the data from the database.
 Attempting to modify the data in any way will result in an exception being thrown.

 The major difference between VeloxDB and most other databases is that VeloxDB requires for the application logic (database APIs) to be deployed to the database itself.
 Keeping the logic close to the data allows for extremely low latency when executing actions against the database.
 This is especially true for workloads that do not know an entire affected dataset in advance (the dataset is  discovered during the execution of the application logic itself).
 Databases that offer these capabilities (e.g. stored procedures in relational databases) do not offer object oriented interface for accessing the data and still execute at significantly higher latencies than what VeloxDB can achieve.

 >[!NOTE]
 >You might think that there is nothing stopping you from creating two database operations, one reading the data for outside processing and one for writing back the results.
 However, transaction scope in VeloxDB is tied to a single execution of a database operation, meaning you would read the data in one transaction and then write the results in another transaction, thus loosing  transaction isolation provided by the database.
-VeloxDB transactions are covered in TODO.
+VeloxDB transactions are covered in chapter [Architecture](architecture.md##transactions).

 ## Downloading and Configuring the Database
 VeloxDB requires Microsoft [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) to run.
-After installing .NET, you can download the free version of [VeloxDB](https://TODO) binaries or download the source code from our [GitHub repository](https://TODO) and compile it yourself.
+After installing .NET, you can download the free version of [VeloxDB](https://TODO) binaries or download the source code from our [GitHub repository](https://TODO) to compile it yourself.
 The free version includes all VeloxDB functionalities except cluster support (ability to create a database cluster).
 After downloading, unpack the archive file to a desired directory.
 Notice the file vlxdbcfg.json in the unpacked directory.
 This file contains configuration parameters of the database server grouped into several sections.
 When specifying file system paths, you can use any of the following templates to point to well known locations:

 | Template                | Windows                         | Linux                           |
 |-------------------------|---------------------------------|---------------------------------|